Employment-Based Immigration Visas in Fort Lauderdale

 recognition of their achievements and accomplishments.
 For this category,

-it is not necessary to have already been offered employment in this country-the
+it is not necessary to have already been offered employment in this country,

-government is eager to accept persons of this character into the United
+as the government is eager to accept persons of this character into the

-States.
-Also includes individuals who have been employed for at least
+United States.
+It also includes individuals who have been employed for

-three years overseas as multinational managers or executives of U.S. companies,
+at least three years overseas as multinational managers or executives

-as well as outstanding professors and researchers who have gained international
+of U.S. companies, as well as outstanding professors and researchers who

 EB2 - Professionals Holding Advanced Degrees and Persons of Exceptional Ability